 It’s not just the privacy side of US Signal’s network that lends itself to security.
-The network infrastructure is highly resilient with a redundant core, and everything built on mesh architecture.
-Routers are built in aggregate in a fault-tolerant configuration.
+The network infrastructure is highly resilient with a redundant core, and everything is built on mesh architecture.
+Routers are built-in aggregate in a fault-tolerant configuration.
 US Signal also partners with a fiber restoration service and proactively monitors the health of its network, ensuring that it can offer a 30-minute response time or less.

 Security and Compliance Matters

 US Signal’s built-in security does more than protect customer IT assets and data.
 It can also help customers meet compliance standards and adhere to company security policies.
 Among the things US Signal can do:

 - Support regulatory audits

 - Map current controls from existing compliance activities to specific customer requirements

 - Respond to auditors’ requests for information or relevant documentation

 - Offer guidance from the sales process through on-boarding and into the audit cycles

 - Recommend strategies for meeting security and compliance requirements for international data privacy and/or addressing related issues